Statement of Appropriate Conduct at MLA Meetings

-The Medical Library Association holds professional conferences and meetings to enable its members to receive continuing education, build professional networks, and discover new products and services for professional use.
-To provide all participants—members and other attendees, speakers, exhibitors, staff and volunteers—the opportunity to benefit from the event, the Medical Library Association is committed to providing a harassment-free environment for everyone, regardless of gender, sexual orientation, gender identity, gender expression, disability, physical appearance, ethnicity, religion, or other group identity.
+The Medical Library Association (MLA) holds professional conferences and meetings to enable its members to receive continuing education, build professional networks, and discover new products and services for professional use.
+To provide all participants—members and other attendees, speakers, exhibitors, staff, and volunteers—the opportunity to benefit from the event, MLA is committed to providing a harassment-free environment for everyone, regardless of gender, sexual orientation, gender identity, gender expression, disability, physical appearance, ethnicity, religion, or other group identity.

 Speakers are asked to frame discussions as openly and inclusively as possible and to be aware of how language or images may be perceived by others.
 Participants may—and do—exercise the “law of two feet.”
 Exhibitors must follow all MLA Exhibits rules and regulations and MLA policies.

-All participants are expected to observe these rules and behaviors in all conference venues, including online venues, and conference social events.
+All participants are expected to observe these rules and behaviors in all meeting venues, including online venues, and meeting social events.
 Participants asked to stop hostile or harassing behavior are expected to comply immediately.
-Conference participants seek to learn, network, and have fun.
+Meeting participants seek to learn, network, and have fun.
 Please do so responsibly and with respect for the right of others to do likewise.

-Please contact conference management staff in the Registration Area at the Annual Meeting if you believe you have been harassed or that a harassment problem exists.
-All such reports will be directed immediately to the conference manager, who will determine and carry out the appropriate course of action, and who may consult with and engage other MLA staff, leaders, and legal counsel as appropriate.
-Event security and/or local law enforcement may be involved as appropriate based on the specific circumstances.
+Please contact MLA staff if you believe you have been harassed or that a harassment problem exists.
+All such reports will be directed immediately to the meeting manager and/or MLA executive director, who will determine and carry out the appropriate course of action, and who may consult with and engage other MLA staff, leaders, and legal counsel as appropriate.
+Event security and/or local law enforcement may be involved as appropriate, based on the specific circumstances.
 A follow-up report will be made to individuals who report being harassed.

 Adapted with permission of the American Library Association